anaxqx/polyp-sizing-audit/README.md

 >
 > MICCAI 2026

-Companion code release for diagnostic probes that audit monocular polyp size classification behavior.
+Code for diagnostic probes that audit monocular polyp size classification behavior.

 The task is binary classification:

 - `0`: polyp size `<= 5 mm`
 - `1`: polyp size `> 5 mm`

-This repository supports a model-behavior audit, not a deployable clinical sizing model or leaderboard-style benchmark.
+This repository provides a model-behavior audit for monocular polyp sizing task.
 It contains the public code and lightweight reproducibility assets needed to train and evaluate the core probes:

 - ResNet18 RGB probe
 - ViT-B RGB probe